iamrutvik/laravel-api-seed-boilerplate/readme.md

 * _recovery_: just the user email address;
 * _reset_: token, email, password and password confirmation;

+### A Separate File for Routes

+You can specify your routes in the `api_routes.php` file, that will be automatically loaded.
+In this file you will find many examples of routes.

 ### Utilizing 'jwt.refresh' Middleware

 The problem with protected routes as specified in api_routes.php that if one user keeps using login route to generate new token, all previously generated tokens are also active and they can use them which is a breach of API security.